North Korea reports 15 more suspected COVID-19 deaths

 KCNA said Sunday that more than 1.3 million people have been engaged in works to examine and treat sick people and raise public awareness of hygiene.
 It said everyone with fevers and others with abnormal symptoms was being put in quarantine and treated.
 KCNA said the elevated pandemic response includes the establishment of more quarantine facilities, the urgent transportation of medical supplies to hospitals and increased disinfection efforts.

-“All provinces, cities and counties of the country have been totally locked down and working units, production units and residential units closed from each other since the morning of May 12 and strict and intensive examination of all the people is being conducted,” KCNA said.
+“All provinces, cities and counties of the country have been totally locked down and working units, production units and residential units closed from each other since the morning of May 12,” KCNA said, “and strict and intensive examination of all the people is being conducted.”

 State media reports said Kim and other senior North Korean officials are donating their private reserve medicines to support the country’s anti-pandemic fight.
 During Saturday’s meeting, Kim expressed optimism that the country could bring the outbreak under control, saying most transmissions are occurring within communities that are isolated from one another and not spreading from region to region.